 Stonehenge stands within a vast ritual landscape.
-Encircling the towering stones was once over 800 round mounds adding to the temple’s splendour.
+Encircling the towering stones, over 800 round mounds once added to the temple’s splendour.
 From within these enigmatic mounds some of the finest artifacts have been unearthed.
 They are the archaeological Holy Grail to understanding the spirituality and daily life of a culture long gone.
-Monuments like Stonehenge preserve their mathematical, astronomical and engineering capabilities like a megalithic library.
+Monuments like Stonehenge preserve their mathematical, astronomical, and engineering capabilities like a megalithic library.
 Written in stone they are a legacy of their incredible achievements.

 Yet, some of the mound artifacts are very intriguing and challenge our understanding of ancient Britain.
 My research has located documented evidence of an entire skeleton of a giant unearthed just one mile from Stonehenge, which was ‘13 feet and 10 inches tall’, strange metal objects and curious chalk plaques all of which were found in the round mounds of Salisbury Plain.
 Interestingly, the old English name for Stonehenge was The Giant’s Dance perhaps the medieval name was derived from the large skeletons that have been found in and around Salisbury Plain.

 The Giant’s Dance - The old name for Stonehenge.
 Image courtesy of Maria Wheatley

 Stonehenge stands like a guardian overlooking the vast Salisbury Plain.
 The area is managed by the MoD (Military of Defence) and it contains numerous prehistoric monuments.
 I liken it to Area 51 in the USA as it contains military ‘no-go’ zones.
 The armed services use it to practice manoeuvres, to launch laser guided weapons and as an intense firing range.